Ciao-Project/ciao-project.github.io/ciao/setup/ciao-deploy.md

 minimum that you will need to specify to have a working setup.

-`--https-cert and --https-ca-cert` are the private and public keychains needed to operate the HTTPS server in Ciao.
+`--https-cert and --https-ca-cert` are the private and public keychains needed to operate the HTTPS server in the Cloud Integrated Advanced Orchestrator.
 .

 ```